-In addition to the provincial Prevention of Cruelty to Animals Act having among the toughest penalties in Canada, and providing funding to animal welfare efforts and organizations around the province, the B.C. government also supports animal welfare with contributions through Growing Forward 2 programs.
+In addition to the provincial Prevention of Cruelty to Animals Act having among the toughest penalties in Canada, and providing funding to animal welfare efforts and organizations around the province, the B.C. government also supports animal welfare with contributions through government programs.

 Animal welfare programs focus on:

 - education to increase knowledge of the animal welfare challenges facing the industry

 - awareness building on the correct livestock production practices for supportive animal welfare